getsentry/sentry-docs/src/collections/_documentation/platforms/native/index.md

 and libraries.
 Similar to plugins, they extend the functionality of the Sentry SDK.

-The Native SDK can use different backends that are responsible to capture crashes.
+The Native SDK can use different backends that are responsible for capturing crashes.
 The backend is configured at build-time, using the `SENTRY_BACKEND` CMake option.